mixvlad/Soi-Moi-Tarot-Bot/README.md

 ## 🌟 About the Project

-**Soi Moi Tarot Bot** is a modern Telegram bot for Tarot card readings that will help you find answers to important life questions, receive personalized predictions, and discover your destiny arcana.
+**Soi Moi Tarot Bot** is a modern japanese style Telegram bot for Tarot card readings that will help you find answers to important life questions, receive personalized predictions, and discover your destiny arcana.

 ### ✨ Features